Skip to main content

 Transcript is captured and evaluated

-Every message exchanged is recorded as a chat.
-After the conversation ends, your configured metrics are evaluated against the transcript.
+Every message is recorded as a chat.
+When the conversation ends, your configured metrics and checks are evaluated against the transcript.

-Chat simulations always run in an outbound-from-Roark direction — Roark initiates the session against your agent endpoint.
-The inbound/outbound distinction from call simulations doesn’t apply to chat.
+Chat simulations always run outbound-from-Roark — Roark initiates the session against your agent endpoint.
+The inbound vs. outbound distinction from voice simulations doesn’t apply to chat.

 Supported Providers

 Chat simulations require a chat-capable agent endpoint.
-The endpoint is created automatically when you connect a supported integration — you don’t need to wire it up manually.
+Provider endpoints are created automatically when you connect a supported integration — you don’t need to wire them up manually.

 ElevenLabs